yalue/cuda_scheduling_examiner_mirror/README.md

   "pin_cpus": <Boolean.
 Optional, defaults to false.
 If true, attempt to pin
     benchmarks to CPU cores, evenly distributed across cores.
-If true, individual benchmark cpu_core settings are ignored.>, "resync_iterations": <Boolean.
+If true, individual benchmark cpu_core settings are ignored.>, "sync_every_iteration": <Boolean.
 Optional, defaults to false.
 If true, iterations of each benchmark start when all benchmarks have completed their previous iteration.
 By default, each benchmark only waits for its own previous iteration to complete.>,